KenKundert/networth/README.rst

 |

-*Networth* works with `Avendesora <https://avendesora.readthedocs.io>`_ to a summary of your networth. *Networth* reads *estimated_value* fields from *Avendesora* accounts and summarized the result.
+*Networth* works with `Avendesora <https://avendesora.readthedocs.io>`_ to generate a summary of your networth. *Networth* reads *estimated_value* fields from *Avendesora* accounts and summarizes the result.
 It is often used with `PostMortem <https://postmortem.readthedocs.io>`_.

 Please report all bugs and suggestions to networth@nurdletech.com